shteou/recipes-stewartplatt/site/content/recipes/skhug.md

 1. Combine the above ingredients in a blender and blitz
 1. Add the cumin and the juice of the lime
 1. Add salt and some pepper to taste
-1. Add a dash of olive oil and re-mix
 1. Decant into a clean jar/pot and finish with a layer of oil

 ## Serving suggestions